NASA-Planetary-Science/AmesCAP/tutorial/CAP_lecture.md

 ![Figure 2.
 The New Pipeline (CAP)](./tutorial_images/CAP.png)

-Specifically, CAP consists of five executibles that perform the following functions:
+Specifically, CAP consists of five executables that perform the following functions:

 1. `MarsPull.py`    Access MGCM output
 2. `MarsFiles.py`   Reduce the files